Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Observables in Steady state

 We will study two types of equal time correlators: (a) occupation number of sites or eigenmodes and (b) current through the system.
 We first consider the two site problem.
 In absence of any coupling to the bath, the system Hamiltonian can be diagonalized to obtain two states at $E=\mp g$ with mode operator $A^{\pm}= (1/\sqrt{2})(a_{1}\pm a_{2})$.
 The first observable we focus on is the occupation number of these modes, $n^\pm$.
 The change in occupation number of the modes due to coupling to baths,

 We first consider the case where a system with $g=0.5t_B$ is coupled to two baths kept at the same temperature and chemical potential.
-In Fig.~\ref{figure:observable_equaltime}(a) we plot the occupation of the ground state, $n^+$, in solid (red and green) lines as a function of the system bath coupling $\epsilon$ for two different bath temperatures, $T=0.5t_B$ and $T= 1.25 t_B $.
+In Fig.~\ref{figure:observable_equaltime}(a) we plot the change in occupation of the ground state, $\delta n^+$, in solid (red and green) lines as a function of the system bath coupling $\epsilon$ for two different bath temperatures, $T=0.5t_B$ and $T= 1.25 t_B $.
 The common chemical potential of the baths is $\mu=-2.25t_B$.
-We have also plotted the thermal equilibrium distribution, $n^{+}_{eq} = [e^{\frac{- g -\mu}{T}}-1]^{-1}$, in dotted lines.
-The exact steady state distribution approaches the thermal distribution at small $\epsilon$, but starts deviating as $\epsilon$ grows.
+We have also plotted the distribution function obtained from Markovian description given in Ref [\onlinecite{Abhishek2016}], $n^{+}_{eq} = [e^{\frac{- g -\mu}{T}}-1]^{-1}$, in dotted lines.
+The exact steady state distribution approaches the Markovian answer at small $\epsilon$, but starts deviating as $\epsilon$ grows.
 This deviation increases with the temperature of the bath.
-As $\epsilon$ increases, the eigenenergies of the system are dressed by the bath to $\pm \overline{g}=\pm g/\left[ 1-\epsilon^{2}/\left( 2t_{B}^{2} \right)\right] $.
-In Fig.~\ref{figure:observable_equaltime}(a) we have also plotted the thermal distribution corresponding to the effective spectrum $[e^{\frac{- \overline{g} -\mu}{T}}-1]^{-1}$ in dashed lines.
-It is clear that the steady state distribution is different from the equilibrium distribution even with the dressed spectrum showing that the system does not thermalize at large $\epsilon$.
+However, the one particle Greens' functions of the two site system do satisfy the fluctuation dissipation relation, $G^{K}_{\alpha,\alpha}(\omega) = 2 \mathbf{i} ~Im\left[ G^{R}_{\alpha,\alpha}(\omega) \right] ~\coth\left[(\omega-\mu)/2T\right] $, indicative of thermalization of the system.